kgacek/mxcounter/README.md

 ## Deployment

 ### Local Network Deployment
-The server is configured to bind to `0.0.0.0:3001`, making it accessible on your local network.
+The server is configured to bind to `0.0.0.0:8765`, making it accessible on your local network.

+**Security Note**: The application uses port 8765 by default, which is less common than standard ports (80, 443, 3000, etc.).
+This reduces the risk of automated scanning attacks.
+For production deployment, consider using a reverse proxy (nginx, Apache) with SSL/TLS termination.

 ### Production Deployment
 1. **Build the application**: